nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED_WINDOWS.md

 ### Git Bash Initialization File

 Once Git Bash is installed, run it.
-Once it is running, type in the following command.
+Once it is running, type in the following command _(you can copy/paste)_.

 ```sh
 echo 'alias gs="git status"